 - After the first day there (In 1961, at the invitation of Tatyana Grosman, Frankenthaler ventured out to Universal Limited Art Editions (ULAE), Grosman’s Long Island printmaking studio, and began making lithographs, Deborah Wye) I felt no hesitation.
 I was very committed.
 All I had to do was start work on that print.
 It was a whole new road -and a very connected road.

-* Helen Frankenthaler, source of her woman artist quotes on modern art & paintings: “Artists and Prints: Masterworks from The Museum of Modern Art, New York”, Deborah Wye, The Museum of Modern Art, 2004, p.
+* Helen Frankenthaler’s on het start to make lithography prints, from: “Artists and Prints: Masterworks from The Museum of Modern Art, New York”, Deborah Wye, The Museum of Modern Art, 2004, p.
 146; http://www.moma.org/collection/object.php?object_id=69050

 - …(from Pollock, fh)… concern with line, fluid line, calligraphy, and… …experiments with line not as line but as shape.